 Performance Optimization

-- Dv4/Dsv4: General purpose workloads
+- Dv4/Dsv4 for general purpose workloads

-# Use Premium SSD
+# Use Premium SSD for OS disk

 az disk create